TheAlberro/Docker_time/README.md

 # Docker_time
-To build an image of this app, type in the console: docker build https://github.com/TheAlberro/Docker_time.git
+To build an image of this app, type in the console: "docker build https://github.com/TheAlberro/Docker_time.git -t image_name"